dat-ecosystem/dat/readme.md

 }
 ```

-With a transformation like this you can consume the daily XML data from the US House servers and automatically transform it into JSON so you can consume it in your web application.
+With a transformation like this you can consume the daily XML data from the US House servers and automatically transform it into JSON so you can consume it easily.

 `dat` will have a plugin format that provides a way to write these repeatable transformations in a way that they can be shared and reused.